 Back at Eldin’s McCann put the device on the table.
 “There must be something you can tell us” she insisted. ” We need to find Plumduff, you won’t get your money if we cant work out where they are and she ends up dead.”

-I watched from the bed as the remaining Gadzooks pored over it.
+I watched from the bed as the remaining Gadzooks poured over it.
 Eldin picked it up and turned it in her hands.

-McCann shot her a glance that insisted that she continue.
+McCann shot her a glance that insisted she continue.

 “What is that?”
 McCann looked confused.